-It is entirely normal for an ambitious young person starting out on their career to be focused on establishing a solid job with good future prospects.
-After all, you may want a partner, a family, a house and a stable financial foundation to base it all upon.
-All these things to do pay for themselves you need to focus on the type of work you like and how much you will be paid for it.
+It is entirely reasonable for an ambitious young person starting out on their career to be focused on establishing a stable job with good future prospects.
+After all, you may want a partner, a family, a house, and a firm financial foundation to base it all upon.
+All these things do not pay for themselves.
+You need to focus on the type of work you like and how much you will be paid for it.

-As we mature, we start to realize what our true core values are.
-Whether your values are family, fairness, fitness, helping others or trying to make the world a better place, if your current career to not align to your core values, it is clearly time for a change.
+As we mature, we start to realize what our actual core values are.
+Whether your values are family, fairness, fitness, helping others, or trying to make the world a better place, if your current career does not align with your core values, it is clearly time for a change.

 Self-fulfillment is as the Merriam Webster dictionary describes it:

-So, if you are not using your abilities and talents, or even if you are feeling that your current role is not bringing you that feeling of satisfaction, you need a change or career.
+If you are not using your abilities and talents, or even if you feel that your current role is not bringing you that feeling of satisfaction, you need a change or career.

-However, I met my future wife, moved to Germany and it was a lot easier to work in an international corporation, than start a business in a foreign land without knowing the language.
-But years on my career has helped me establish and achieve many of the other things I deemed important, starting a family, building a house, learning a new language and culture and establishing a career as a corporate leader.
+However, I met my future wife and moved to Germany.
+It was a lot easier to work in an international corporation than start a business in a foreign land without knowing the language.
+Years later, my career has helped me establish and achieve many of the other things I deemed essential, starting a family, building a house, learning a new language and culture, and developing a career as a corporate leader.
 But the final piece was missing, the independence of being my own boss.
 So I took the leap and made a midlife career change.